qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 Project Properties` you set project specific options.
 These
 include:

-* In the :guilabel:`General` tab the project title, selection and background color, layer units, precision, and the option to save relative paths to layers can be defined.
+* In the :guilabel:`General` menu the project title, selection and background color, layer units, precision, and the option to save relative paths to layers can be defined.
 You can define the layer units (only used when CRS transformation is disabled) and the precision of decimal places to use.
 You also can define a project scale list, that overrides the global predefined scales.
-* The :guilabel:`CRS` tab enables you to choose the Coordinate Reference System for this project, and to enable on-the-fly re-projection of raster and vector layers when displaying layers from a different CRS.
+* The :guilabel:`CRS` menu enables you to choose the Coordinate Reference System for this project, and to enable on-the-fly re-projection of raster and vector layers when displaying layers from a different CRS.
-* With the third :guilabel:`Identify layers` tab you set (or disable) which layers will respond to the identify tool.
+* With the third :guilabel:`Identify layers` menu you set (or disable) which layers will respond to the identify tool.
 (See the Map tools paragraph from the :ref:`gui_options` section to enable identifying of multiple layers.)
-* The tab :guilabel:`Default Styles` lets you control how new layers will be drawn when they do not have an existing .qml style defined.
+* The menu :guilabel:`Default Styles` lets you control how new layers will be drawn when they do not have an existing .qml style defined.
 You can also set the default transparency level for new layers and whether symbols should have random colours assigned to them.
 * The tab :guilabel:`OWS Server` allows to define information about the QGIS Server WMS and WFS Capabilities, the Extent and the CRS Restrictions.
-* The tab :guilabel:`Macros` to create a Python module, saved into a project.qgs file to be loaded and have specific functions run on the following project events: openProject(),
+* The menu :guilabel:`Macros` is to create a Python module, saved into a project.qgs file to be loaded and have specific functions run on the following project events: openProject(),
   saveProject() and closeProject().